 The surf is best at Ocean Beach, the closest beach to Denmark.
 The Denmark Surf Lifesaving Club patrols this beach on weekends from December to March.
 It’s a great beach for water activities such as surfing, kayaking, kitesurfing, and stand-up paddle boarding.
 Toilets, changing rooms, and showers are available here.

-Stop at the lookout, just before the beach, for wonderful views over the channel between the Wilson Inlet and the ocean.
+Stop at the lookout for wonderful views over the channel between the Wilson Inlet and the ocean.
 There is also Lions Lookout, just after Ocean Beach.

 Waterfall Beach is in William Bay National Park; make a left turn at the Greens Pool car park.
 A creek flows over Pleistocene rock to form a small waterfall.
 We visited in April, and it was more of a trickle, but I’d expect it to be better in late winter or early spring.
 Children like to play in the stream that leads into Madfish Bay.

 The waterfall is to the left of the car park on the far side of the beach.
-Don’t just go for the waterfall; the beach is beautiful with great views across the bay.
+Don’t just go for the waterfall; the beach is lovely, with great views across the bay.

 Parry Beach is 21 km west of Denmark in the William Bay National Park.
 It has views across William Bay towards Greens Pool and Elephant Rocks.
 Mazzoletti Beach can be accessed from Parry Beach across Parry Inlet most of the year, as the channel is completely blocked by a sand bar.

-There are many walking, biking, hiking, and water trails close to Denmark.
+Many walking, biking, hiking, and water trails are close to Denmark.

 The Munda Biddi is an off-road cycling trail covering 1,000 km from Mundaring (in Perth’s hills) to Albany.
 Again, this trail can be ridden in sections.

-A full list of the trails can be found on the Denmark Visitor Centre website.
+A complete list of the trails can be found on the Denmark Visitor Centre website.

 This Trails of Denmark map shows where the walks are in relation to Denmark.